-Results of operations for the three and six months ended December 31, 2017 and 2016
+Results of operations for the three months ended September 30, 2018 and 2017

-We have earned revenues of \$34,718 for the three months ended December 31, 2017, as compared with \$3,998 for the same period ended 2016.
-We have earned revenues of \$51,812 for the six months ended December 31, 2017, as compared with \$9,537 for the same period ended 2016.
+We have earned revenues of \$10,576 for the three months ended September 30, 2018, as compared with \$17,094 for the same period ended 2017.

-We expect to continue to achieve steadily increasing revenues within the coming months.
-However, as we are a start-up, we have limited operating history to rely upon and we cannot guarantee that our business plan will be successful.
-To date, we only have 7 travel agencies as our main clients that we contracted to assist with hotel room price quotation and negotiation and communicating with hotels to ensure that accurate reservations are made with Chinese clientele.
+Without additional financing to expand our operations, we will likely achieve similar or decreasing revenue results in future quarters.
+To date, we have eight travel agencies as our main clients that we contracted to assist with hotel room price quotation and negotiation and communicating with hotels to ensure that accurate reservations are made with Chinese clientele.
 Our management is actively working to secure additional contracts to grow the business.
 We are also looking at other business opportunities that would better serve our shareholders.

-Operating expenses were \$41,506 for the three months ended December 31, 2017, as compared with \$18,836 for the same period ended 2016.
-Operating expenses were \$69,589 for the six months ended December 31, 2017, as compared with \$33,606 for the same period ended 2016.
-Our operating expenses for the six months ended December 31, 2017 consisted mainly of professional fees and related party professional fees.
-Our operating expenses for all periods mainly consisted of professional fees and related party professional fees.
+Operating expenses, which include cost of goods sold, were \$29,691 for the three months ended September 30, 2018, as compared with \$28,083 for the same period ended 2017.
+Our operating expenses for the three months ended September 30, 2018 and 2017 mainly consisted of professional fees and related party professional fees.